-Will GM or Tesla buyers lose electric-car tax credits first?
+Will GM or Tesla buyers lose electric-car tax credits first? (updated)

 It's something to keep in mind when shopping for an electric car, or joining the long line of reservations for the Model 3.

-Many U.S. reservation holders likely won't take delivery of their cars until next year, at the earliest.
+Many U.S. reservation holders likely won't take delivery of their cars until late this year, at the earliest—especially those waiting for all-wheel-drive versions or the smaller of the two battery packs, the one with the $35,000 base price.

-At that point, Tesla will be close to triggering a tax-credit phaseout, if it hasn't already.
+By that point, Tesla will be close to triggering a tax-credit phaseout, if it hasn't already.

 [hat tip: Raymond Cooper]

-Note: EDITOR'S NOTE: We originally published this article a year ago, in February 2017.
-We have updated it with sales information as of the end of last year.